theNestruo/z80-asm-meter-vscode/README.md

 * `z80-asm-meter.timing.executionFlow.stopOnUnconditionalJump`: Disables execution flow total timing calculation if an unconditional `JP`, `JR` or `RET` instruction is found.
 Enabled by default.

+#### Total timing calculation of the execution flow to the selected exit point

+* `z80-asm-meter.timing.atExit.retEnabled`: Enables total timing calculation of the execution flow to the selected exit point when the selection ends with a `RET`, `RETI` or `RETN` instruction.
+Enabled by default.

+* `z80-asm-meter.timing.atExit.jumpEnabled`: Enables total timing calculation of the execution flow to the selected exit point when the selection ends with a `DJNZ`, `JP` or `JR` instruction.
+Enabled by default.

-* `z80-asm-meter.timing.atExit.enabled`: Enables total timing calculation of the execution flow to the selected exit point.
+* `z80-asm-meter.timing.atExit.callEnabled`: Enables total timing calculation of the execution flow to the selected exit point when the selection ends with a `CALL` or `RST` instruction.
 Enabled by default.

 * `z80-asm-meter.timing.atExit.threshold`: Minimum number of instructions to be selected for the calculation of total timing calculation of the execution flow to the selected exit point.
 Defaults to: `2` (2 instructions).